floweredscarf/su25/labs/lab02/index.md

 [Identity and Equality section of the Java guide](../../java/index.md#identity-and-equality).
  Many tricky bugs can arise from this if you misuse these two related but different concepts.

+## Task: Starting Project 0

+The last exercise of this lab is to start Project 0, if you have not done so already.
+This is a fast-paced course, and want you to get started early so that you stay on track.
+Please take a moment to read the [Project 0 Spec](../../projects/game2048/index.md) up to Task 1.

+Your job is to complete Task 1, which asks you to implement the `emptySpaceExists()` method.
+There is no graded deliverable associated with this section of the lab, but you will thank yourself later if you take this task seriously and start Project 0!

 ## Conclusion